 Once you have found the right property you will want to make an offer.
-Let us know if there are any items in the property or specific stipulations to which your offer depends, to be included in the Tenancy, as well as your preferred move-in date, the length of Tenancy you require and whether you require a break clause or not, as these are not standard in our Tenancy agreements.
+Let us know if there are any items in the property or specific stipulations to which your offer depends, to be included in the Tenancy Agreement, as well as your preferred move-in date, the length of Tenancy you require and whether you require a break clause or not, as these are not standard terms.

 We will put the offer forward to the Landlord.
 If your offer is not accepted and you are still interested in the property, negotiations will take place.
 We make every effort to keep this process as simple and as stress-free as possible.

-As soon as an offer has been accepted, we will need to remove the property from the open market by taking an initial payment to allow us time to take references and prepare draft tenancy agreements.
+As soon as an offer has been accepted, we will need to remove the property from the open market by taking a Holding Deposit' to allow us time to take references.
 You will be asked to provide details of your referees.
 References will be applied for and the information passed to the Landlord for acceptance.
 Any offers made on a property are subject to satisfactory references being received.

-Once the Landlord has confirmed they would like to proceed, we will draw up the relevant paperwork and form an agreement (the Tenancy Agreement), which is signed by both parties.
+Once the references have been processed and the Landlord has confirmed they would like to proceed, we will draw up the relevant paperwork and form an agreement (the Tenancy Agreement), which is signed by both parties.

 A Tenancy Agreement is a legally binding contract between a Landlord and a Tenant, which sets out the contractual responsibilities of both parties.
-All persons over the age of 18 must be named on the Tenancy Agreement, to a maximum of 4 Tenants.
+All persons over the age of 18 must be named on the Tenancy Agreement either as a Tenant or a Permitted Occupier.
 Prior to the commencement date of the Tenancy, the agreement must be signed by all of the parties and executed.